 Extra Wide Roller Blinds:

-Stan Bond offers commercial grade Roller Blind systems that can go as wide as 4.5m with either a chain or motorised control.
-Using components as large a 63mm we can span large architectural windows that many of our competitors cannot.
+Stan Bond offers commercial grade Roller Blind systems that can be made as wide as 4.5m with either a chain or motorised control.
+Using components as large a 63mm, we can span large architectural windows that many of our competitors cannot.
 Wide areas can also be linked together, allowing multiple blinds to raise and lower using a single controller and reducing the gap between each blind.